Keysmash: History and usage

 Dictionary.com lists keysmash as both a noun ("I typed a keysmash") and a verb ("I keysmashed a response"), dating the term to sometime between 1995 and 2000.

-The first commonly used variation of "keysmashing" appeared and possibly first majorly originated from the Turkish internet sphere, where the so-called "random laugh", or "random" (as said in Turkish) has been in use since at least the mid-2000s in online forums, e.g ekşisözlük, to convey and portray a more genuine laughter—implying a user "laughed so hard that they fell on (rolled over) their keyboard".
+The first commonly used variation of "keysmashing" appeared and possibly first majorly originated from the Turkish internet sphere, where the so-called "random laugh", or "random" (as said in Turkish) has been in use since at least the mid-2000s in online forums, e.g., ekşisözlük, to convey and portray a more genuine laughter—implying a user "laughed so hard that they fell on (rolled over) their keyboard".

-The term is often associated with Stan Twitter users, VSCO culture, and members of the LGBT community, but is not restricted to these groups.
-Keysmashing has occasionally been referred to as "gay keysmashing" due to this association.

 Variations

 Keysmashes of any kind can usually be seen in either all lower case, or all upper case letters.
 Despite how random many keysmashes may appear to be, there are societal patterns and norms to what a keysmash is supposed to look like.
-Keysmashes that fail to visually appeal to the ones typing them have a chance of being completely rewritten or having a few minor adjustments made (i.e. removing or adding new characters).
+Keysmashes that fail to visually appeal to the ones typing them have a chance of being completely rewritten or having a few minor adjustments made (i.e., removing or adding new characters).
 The overall format of a keysmash is one that is usually dependent on the type of device or keyboard that is being used and therefore makes different keyboard layouts more acceptable for keysmashing than others.